kaiewiggins/kaiewiggins.github.io/_posts/2021-11-30-Dec11-Pop-up-Book-Sale-in-Vancouver.md

 Fantastic BC small press [Pulp Literature](https://pulpliterature.com/) is hosting a local author book (+craft+art) sale in the super cool and spacious Academie Duello swordplay school space in Gastown and you need to check it out!

-It's open from 4-7 pm, and I'll be rushing over my workshops end at 5 in Coquitlam, so come say hi if you're there after 6!
+It's open from 4-7 pm, and I'll be rushing over after my workshops end at 5 in Coquitlam, so come say hi if you're there after 6!
 My books will be stocked all event, and friends' books you should definitely also pick up while you're there include CWILLers [Bryce Raffle](http://www.bryceraffle.com/), [Cynthia Heinrichs](https://cynthiaheinrichsauthor.wordpress.com/), and [Ellen Schwartz](https://www.ellenschwartz.net/), plus Vancouver-area author [Tanya Lisle](https://tanyalisle.com/)!

 Masks and vaccine passports will be required.
 It's a large space, so crowding shouldn't be an issue.